davidhartsough/davidhartsough.github.io/README.md

-# What will become of this repo?
+# README

+Hey there, thanks for reading me.

+Sorry about yelling this filename in all caps.